HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/cp_config_customizer_HTTP_server.md

 1. Log in to the HTTP server as the root user \(AIX®, Linux®\) or the administrator \(Windows™\).

-2. Backup the current httpd.conf.
+2. Backup the current `httpd.conf`.

 3. Open the http.conf file in a text editor.

-    The http.conf file is typically stored in the following location:
+    The `httpd.conf` file is typically stored in the following location:

     -   AIX: /opt2/IBM/HTTPServer/
     -   Linux: /opt/IBM/HTTPServer/conf/
     -   Windows: D:\\IBM\\HTTPServer\\conf\\

 4. In the file, verify that the following modules are listed and that the lines are not commented out:

     ```